Cliffhanger: Modern usage

-From 1966 to 1968 and in broadcast syndication, “Same bat-time, same bat-channel” encouraged viewers to tune in the next night for 120 episodes of Batman (TV series).
-The next episode quickly resolved the hero's from each supervillain's trap.
+From 1966 to 1968 and in broadcast syndication, "Same bat-time, same bat-channel" encouraged viewers to tune in the next night for 120 episodes of Batman.
+The next episode quickly resolved the heroes from each supervillain's trap.
 A few triple episodes had double cliffhangers.
+The 1969 British caper film The Italian Job, starring Michael Caine and Noël Coward, ends literally in a cliffhanger, with the villains' coach hanging precariously over a cliff.

 Cliffhangers were rare on American primetime television before 1980, as television networks preferred the flexibility of airing episodes in any order.
 The sitcom Soap was the first US primetime television programme to utilise the end-of-season cliffhanger, at the end of its first season in 1978.
 Cliffhangers then went on to become a staple of American primetime soap operas; the phenomenal success of the 1980 "Who shot J.R.?" third season-ending cliffhanger of Dallas, and the "Who Done It" fourth-season episode that finally solved the mystery, contributed to the cliffhanger becoming a common storytelling device on American television.
 Another notable cliffhanger was the "Moldavian Massacre" on Dynasty in 1985, which fueled speculation throughout the summer months regarding who lived or died when almost all the characters attended a wedding in the country of Moldavia, only to have revolutionaries topple the government and machine-gun the entire wedding party.
 Other primetime soap operas, such as Falcon Crest and Knots Landing, also employed dramatic end-of-season cliffhangers on an annual basis.
 Sitcoms also utilised the cliffhanger device.
 As well as the aforementioned Soap, the long-running sitcom Cheers would often incorporate cliffhanger season endings, largely (in its earlier years) to increase interest in the on-and-off relationship between its two lead characters, Sam Malone and Diane Chambers.
 These cliffhangers did not place the characters in peril of any kind, but rather left their relationship (which was at the core of the show) hanging in the balance.